Coldcard/firmware/docs/limitations.md

     multisig wallets at the same time.
 - we always store xpubs in BIP32 format, although we can read SLIP132 format (Ypub/Zpub/etc)
-- if XPUB values are in the PSBT, we assume it's going to be a multisig transaction signing, so there must be an unsigned input with M-of-N script
+- if XPUB values are in the PSBT, we assume it's going to be a multisig transaction signing, so there must be an unsigned input with M-of-N script: we give unhelpful "Unclear M" error msg.
 - change outputs (indicated with paths, scripts in output section) must correspond to the active multisig wallet, and cannot be used to describe an unrelated (multisig) wallet.